StuartDaniells/NodeZipper/README.md

 # NodeZipper
-## Node.js code to zip and delete ''node_modules' dirs while walking through each sub-dir
+## Node.js code that walks through each sub-dir as well as zips and delete 'node_modules' dirs